slackapi/java-slack-sdk/docs/content/guides/socket-mode.md

 * Configure the features (without setting Request URLs)
 * Install the app to receive bot/user tokens (bot: `xoxb-`, user: `xoxp-`)

-## Project Setup
+## Project setup

 To manage the Socket Mode connections, in addition to the `bolt-socket-mode` library, `javax.websocket-api` and `tyrus-standalone-client (1.x)` are required.
+Although we recommend using the Bolt framework for building interactive Slack apps, you can use only the underlying Socket Mode client in `slack-api-client` library along with the WebSocket libraries.
 Here is a minimum Maven settings file.
-Although we recommend using the Bolt framework for building interactive Slack apps, you can use only the underlying Socket Mode client in `slack-api-client` library along with the WebSocket libraries.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"